-- 1. Student Proficiency

-- 2. Learning Gains (Growth)

-- 3. English Language Proficiency

-- 4. Attendance (Chronic Absenteeism)

-- 5. Graduation Rate for schools with a Grade 12 only

-- 6. College/Career Ready Rate for schools with a Grade 12 only
+- 1. Academic Achievement - 2.
+Academic Growth - 3.
+Progress in English Language Proficiency - 4.
+Chronic Absenteeism - 5.
+Graduation Rate (for schools with a Grade 12 only) - 6.
+College-and Career Ready Rate (for schools with a Grade 12 only)

 A review of all of the indicators above will determine the tier in which the school falls relative to support.
 Three tiers of support will be used to identify the type of service provided.
 The tiers are as follows: